amare1990/School-Library/README.md

 # 📖 School Library: TDD approach  <a name="about-project"></a>

-**School Library: Used TDD approach ** class created using TDD methodology.
+**School Library: Used TDD approach ** is the fourth milestone of the project meant to implement test units for the code units from the project requirement using TDD approach.

 ## 🛠 Built With <a name="built-with"></a>